 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Portland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Portland is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Portland who work in office and administrative support (18.34%), teaching (12.10%), and food service (10.83%).

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Portland does not have a public transit system used by locals to get to and from work.
+Portland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Portland is English.
 Other important languages spoken here include Spanish and German.